kahalewai/agbac/readme.md

 **Option 1 - Use the Specification to Build/Create**

-Use the Specification to build your own Implementation (for Vendors, Product Owners, IAM Providers, etc)
+Use the Specification to build your own custom implementation (for Vendors, Product Owners, IAM Providers, etc)
 * The AGBAC specification v1.0.0 is released (link)
 * The specification is open, royalty-free, and vendor-neutral
 * The spec defines the authoritative security model for AGBAC